 Director, Health Promotion and Communication

-She is the co-Principal Investigator and co-author of Eat Well & Keep Moving (2001, 2nd edition 2007, 3rd edition planned for 2015), a globally disseminated school-based nutrition and physical activity program for upper elementary school children.
+She is the co-Principal Investigator and co-author of Eat Well & Keep Moving (2001, 2nd edition 2007, 3rd edition 2015), a globally disseminated school-based nutrition and physical activity program for upper elementary school children.
 She is a Co-Investigator at the CDC Harvard Prevention Research Center on Nutrition and Physical Activity.

-The Nutrition Source – A web site maintained by the Department of Nutrition at the Harvard School of Public Health.
+The Nutrition Source – A web site maintained by the Department of Nutrition at the Harvard T.H.
+Chan School of Public Health.
 Aside from smoking, the most important determinants of good health are what we eat and how active we are.
 The Nutrition Source is designed to get you started down the path toward the healthiest diet possible.